 • Opened in June 2022 is the Bandbox, a speakeasy-style, alcohol-free tasting lounge and vintage shop.
 Aside from the menu of mocktails, the bar will serve nonalcoholic beer and wine.

-• New York Beer Project will open a tasting room in Winter Garden this summer, the company's first Florida location.
+• New York Beer Project opened a tasting room in Winter Garden in summer 2022, the company's first Florida location.
 Guests can sample up to 20 craft brews on tap, and grab a bite to eat at the gastropub or sidewalk bistro.

-• Art² ("art squared"), an urban park featuring a two-story shipping container structure, is coming to downtown Orlando in spring 2022.
-The park will incorporate a café, art gallery, stage, seating, digital video walls and a gift shop, as well as an artificial turf courtyard, a concrete patio, picnic tables and hammocks and two food truck spaces.
+• Art² ("art squared"), an urban park featuring a two-story shipping container structure, made its debut in downtown Orlando in spring 2022.
+The park incorporates a café, art gallery, stage, seating, digital video walls and a gift shop, as well as an artificial turf courtyard, a concrete patio, picnic tables and hammocks and two food truck spaces.

 • Gateway: The Deep Space Launch Complex opened at Kennedy Space Center Visitor Complex.
 The 50,000-square-foot, multi-level attraction features a showcase of NASA and commercial spacecraft hardware with immersive displays, as well as a “journey” through space, unique launch viewing opportunities and more.